joaoamaral28/sort-optimization-challenge/README.md

 # Dataset structure

-The algorithms were tested against two data sets (my_random_data.csv and my_random_data_incremental.csv) both containing 1000000 records and the following columns:
+The algorithms were tested against two data sets (my_random_data.csv and my_random_data_incremental.csv) both containing K=1000000 records and the following columns:
 * primary_key: a random unique real positive integer
 * reference_value: a real positive integer

-In my_random_data.csv the keys are random integers within the interval [1, 10000000], while in my_random_data_incremental.csv sequential keys have incremental diferences of one unit, that is, keys are within the interval [1, 1000000].
+In my_random_data.csv the keys are random integers within the interval [ 1, (10*K )[, while in my_random_data_incremental.csv sequential keys have incremental diferences of one unit, that is, keys are within the interval [ 1, K [.

 The sorting algorithms are performed based on the primary_key value.